marianogappa/parseq/README.md

 [![GoDoc](https://godoc.org/github.com/MarianoGappa/parseq?status.svg)](https://godoc.org/github.com/MarianoGappa/parseq)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/MarianoGappa/parseq/master/LICENSE)

 The parseq package provides a simple interface for processing a stream in parallel, with configurable level of parallelism, while still outputting a sequential stream that respects the order of input.

+This package requires Go 1.18+ due to use of generics.

 ## WAT?